Mold Remediation Thomaston, CT - Green Restoration

 Same-Day Inspection Across The Naugatuck Valley Corridor

-A technician is on site in Thomaston the same day you call, whether you are near the Naugatuck River AE Zone, on East Main Street, in Church Hollow, or on Hickory Hill.
+A technician is on site in Thomaston the same day you call, whether you are near the Naugatuck River floodplain, on East Main Street, in Church Hollow, or on Hickory Hill.
 We bring FLIR thermal imaging, moisture meters, and ACAC-certified air sampling on the first visit so scope is documented before any pricing conversation.

 3